 48. Telecom features in military telecom model v1.23

-Document was created and updated in subsequent revisions since 2018-11-15 by Vinh Nguyen at canvinh@gmail.com
+Document was created and updated in subsequent revisions earlier than 2018-11-15 by Vinh Nguyen at canvinh@gmail.com.
+This document explains the design and implementation of Military Base Model.

 A. Version History